 14th November 2017

-Five years have passed since Nash purchased this machine, and in that time Rotech has engineered a new coding system, the RF Pouch, that has taken pouch coding efficiency to the next level.
+Five years have passed since Nash purchased this machine, and in that time Rotech has engineered a new coding system, the RF Pouch, that has taken pouch coding to the next level.

-Nash Tackle’s business has also evolved and grown in that time; the company has moved into new state-of-the-art premises and added the Czech Republic, Belgium, Russia, Japan, Canada and the US to its list of export territories.
+Nash Tackle’s business also evolved in that time; the company has moved into new state-of-the-art premises and added the Czech Republic, Belgium, Russia, Japan, Canada and the US to its list of export territories.
 These new markets all require their own language versions and increasing volumes meant the RF1 coder was working flat out to keep on top of orders.

-“We have incorporated a shingling conveyor into the infeed, which in turn enables the hopper that supplies the system with unmarked pouches to be enlarged to hold up to 300 pouches at a time,” explains Richard Pether, director at Rotech.
+“We have incorporated a shingling conveyor into the infeed, which enables the hopper that supplies the system with unmarked pouches to be enlarged to hold up to 300 pouches at a time,” explains Richard Pether, director at Rotech.

 The addition of a shingling step also allows an operator to keep the reservoir of unmarked pouches replenished whilst the machine is running, enabling continuous operation until a batch has been printed.